EPFLiGHT/DeepBreath-NatMed23/README.md

 ## Usage

 This repository contains the code for training and testing the DeepBreath model on lung auscultation recordings.
 It includes the data preprocessing and augmentation scripts, the model architecture, training and testing scripts, and the attention plot generation script.
+The code was written in Python (version 3.7.4) and relies on several third-party packages, which are listed in the `requirements.txt` file.

 ## Installation